Carrie Goldberg: Early career

-After moving to New York in 1999, Goldberg worked with Holocaust survivors; she began law school at night school in 2003.
+After moving to New York in 1999, Goldberg was a case manager for Holocaust survivors; she began law school at night school in 2003.
 In 2007, she graduated from her night school, Brooklyn Law School, with a J.D. degree.
-As a lawyer, she advocated for tenants facing eviction before moving onto guardianship law.
+As a lawyer, she advocated for tenants facing eviction, then moved on to guardianship law.
 As Director of Legal Services with the Vera Institute of Justice, Goldberg negotiated clients' wishes for end-of-life care and represented elderly people who were being taken advantage of.

 In interviews, Goldberg has said that her motivation to start a law firm—C.A.
 Goldberg PLLC—arose from her harassment by a former partner, who she nicknamed her "psycho ex".
 In the final chapter of Nobody's Victim, she gave more full detail.
 Within the space of a few months in 2012, she was: spiked, violently raped and assaulted by a doctor; sexually assaulted by a masseur; and date raped.
 Soon after, in 2013, she met her "psycho ex"; after they broke up, his harassment of her included abusive messages, attempted breaking and entering, frivolous litigation, sending sexual images to judges and work colleagues, and contacting her family and ex-boyfriends with vivid descriptions of her being raped by the doctor.

 While standing on a cliff over Galway Bay, Ireland, Goldberg contemplated suicide, but decided she would try to change her life around within a year.
 She had not found an attorney who understood the law as it related to domestic violence, copyright and the internet, so Goldberg aimed to become one.
 She had $3,000 when she started her law firm in 2014, from accrued holiday time at her previous job.
 She rented a small Brooklyn office, made a website and paid for phone and internet bills on a shoestring budget.